alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Transformer.png)

-Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the architectural patterns are transformation mechanisms.
+Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the patterns are transformation mechanisms.

+## DoHex

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > --Phil Karlton